JamesRickards-Canada/Isogeny/README.md

 5. From Sage/Jupyter, call gp.read('isogeny.gp')

-6. g=gp.ss_graph(101, 3) makes a graph
+6. g=gp.ssl_graph(101, 3) makes a graph

-7. ?gp.ss_graph accesses the help for the graph
+7. ?gp.ssl_graph accesses the help for this method